RIPmr/document/docs/RaindropFXPro/RaindropFXURP180.md

-﻿# RaindropFX Pro URP (1.51)
+﻿# RaindropFX Pro URP (1.80)

-Easy to use realistic camera lens raindrop animation effects for URP 10.3.1+.
+Easy to use realistic camera lens raindrop animation effects for Unity 6/URP 17+.

+!> **Important** This version of the plugin only supports Unity6, as Unity officially announced that they will merge the URP/HDRP and standard rendering pipelines into a unified rendering pipeline in Unity7.
+Therefore, this version of the plugin will not continue to be supported in future Unity upgrades.

 ## 1 Getting started
 ### 1-1 Download RaindropFX to your project